manvscode/lib3dm.js/README.md

 ### Unix-like OSs
 Just run ./build.sh

+## Donate, if you found this software useful

+The development of this software took numerous hours of development and testing.
+If you found this useful to you, then please consider making a [donation of bitcoin.](https://bitpay.com/cart/add?itemId=DqFRQjE8NwvKfYktgc85ya)

+All donations help cover maintenance costs.

 # License
 You may use *lib3dmath.js* in a commercial product as long as the below copyright is retained in the source directory and on all source files.